 Star rating: 4.5/5

-This is the smallest air-fryer in the Cosori collection.
-It’s equipped with a 3.8-litre capacity – ideal for one-three portions – and takes up very little space on the kitchen counter.
-It’s a smart-looking machine with flat, touchscreen controls on the hood, tactile accents on the handle and useful cord storage at the back.
-It’s sturdy and robust, with aesthetically considered finishes.
+Ideal for one-to-three portions, this is the smallest model in the Cosori collection.
+It’s smart-looking with flat, touchscreen controls, tactile accents, and useful cord storage at the back.
+It’s also sturdy and robust, with aesthetically considered finishes.

-There are five presets for food (chicken, fries, bacon, steak, veggies), plus keep warm and preheat settings.
+There are five presets (chicken, fries, bacon, steak, veggies), plus keep warm and preheat settings.
 All test recipes were well cooked: crisp and even results with consistent browning.
-But both the preset times and temperatures are higher and longer than they need to be, so we recommend reducing the cooking time and temperatures slightly to avoid any overcooking or burning.
+That said, both the preset times and temperatures are higher and longer than they need to be, so we recommend reducing the cooking time and temperatures to avoid any overcooking.

 This model is also WiFi-compatible via the VeSync app.
-Set-up was easy; the app guides you through every step.
-Although we struggled to find any real need for the app (setting the air-fryer to go takes very little time), it is useful to be able to check how much time is left from afar and for the bank of Cosori recipes it houses.
+Although we struggled to find any real need for it to be (setting the air fryer to go takes very little time), it's useful to be able to check how much time is left from afar and for the bank of Cosori recipes it houses.

 Cost to run for 10 minutes: 2.2p